Home

 WHAT IS THE HABITAT NETWORK?

-The Habitat Network is a network of people creating habitat for the benefit of our native plants and animals –enriching our environment and our community.
+The Habitat Network is a network of people conserving, reconnecting and creating habitat for the benefit of our native plants and animals enriching our environment and our community.

 Our aim is to reconnect isolated populations of small native birds, pollinators and other native animals which through loss of habitat are rapidly disappearing from our urban and rural environments.